Big Data Tools

 A toolbar of a local note contains a list of available Zeppelin servers, so that you can select one to execute the note.

-The notebook editor toolbar also shows the status of the last paragraph execution.
+The notebook editor toolbar also shows the status of the last paragraph execution: Finished, Aborted, or Failed and the synchronization status of State Viewer.